What to Bring

 - Snakes and ferrets, even if caged, are not allowed in residence halls at any time.

-- Parking on campus is limited, and often quite a far from freshman dorms.
+- Parking on campus is limited, and often quite far from first-year residence halls.
 Most businesses in town are within a short walk to the campus.
-Ride sharing and carpooling are also common, so think strategically as to whether having your car on campus would be worthwhile.
+Zipcar, ride sharing and carpooling are also common, so think strategically as to whether having your car on campus would be worthwhile.

 The Items Listed Below Are NOT Allowed